 sudo apt-get install rdiff-backup

-- Create a new partition table using GParted (found in System -> Administration), the size of each partition can be found in /media/usbdisk/backup/etc/sda.sfdisk – the filesystem type of each partition is found in /media/usbdisk/backup/etc/fstab
+- Create a new partition table using GParted (found in System → Administration), the size of each partition can be found in

 $ sudo rdiff-backup --force -r now -v5 /media/usbdisk/backup /mnt

-- Next step is to reinstall grub into the MBR and fix fstab.
+The force flag is needed because some of the destination directories are present at target. - Next step is to reinstall grub into the MBR and fix

-- Open /etc/fstab and change the UUID values to match those above
+1. Open `/etc/fstab` and change the UUID values to match those above

-- Optional: Open /etc/udev/rules.d/70-persistent-net.rules and remove the rule for eth0 if you are moving to new hardware
+1. Optional: Open `/etc/udev/rules.d/70-persistent-net.rules` and remove the rule for eth0 if you are moving to new hardware